tomvisions/tomvisions-toolkit/README.md

 1) Reads the keys in a S3 bucket that is specified, parses the keys, and inserts the data in a database

-2) Exports a database in AWS RDS and creates a snapshot.
+2) Exports a database in AWS RDS and creates a snapshot, and then exports it into S3.
+Temporarily creates IAM role, policies and kms keys for the operaiton

-In progress: creating a temporary IAM role, and policy to give permission to the node app to copy over the snapshot into S3
+3) Deletes RDS snapshots based on prefix

+Current functionaity for RDS
+1) Deletes IAM roles based on prefix

 Current functions for System Operations